ImGRUI/voxy-extra/README.md

 # Suggestions

-If you have any idea for Voxy, which is out of scope for sure, feel free to suggest it here [Issues](https://github.com/ImGRUI/voxy-extra/issues).
+If you have any idea for Voxy, which is out of scope for sure, feel free to suggest it here: [Issues](https://github.com/ImGRUI/voxy-extra/issues).